blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/csrf4.py.md

 # Answer

 It is an Cross-Site Request Forgery (CSRF) issue. 'session_token' value is an unique session identifier however it is easily guessable.
-The intruder can calculate it before, and then perform her/his attack. https://github.com/blabla1337/skf-labs/blob/master/python/CSRF-weak
+The intruder can calculate it, and then perform her/his attack. https://github.com/blabla1337/skf-labs/blob/master/python/CSRF-weak